 | Password | Password set in Step 1 | YourSecurePassword123! |

-If you chose Option B, install the TuneVault proxy on your Oracle server or on any server inside your network that can reach Oracle on port 1521.
+If you chose Option B, install the TuneVault Agent on your Oracle server or on any server inside your network that can reach Oracle on port 1521.
 Requires root / sudo access.

 Choose the language that fits your environment.
 All three are functionally identical.